AshrafGardizy/AshrafGardizy/README.md

-- 👋 Hi, welcome to my Github page, I’m @AshrafGardizy from Afghanistan.
+- 👋 Hi, welcome to my Github page, I’m @AshrafGardizy.
 It's great connecting with you.
-Currently, I live in Mauritius.
+Currently, I live in Stockholm.
-- 👀 I’m interested in Backend Web Application Development and Mobile Application Development.
+- 👀 I’m interested in Mobile Application Development.
 - - I've been working in the industry for the past 7 years.
-I love photography, coffee and adventure!
+I love also photography, coffee and adventure!
 - 🌱 I’m currently learning SwiftUI.

-- 💞️ I’m looking to collaborate on the development of Web and Mobile Application projects.
+- 💞️ I’m looking to collaborate on the development of Mobile Application projects.
 - 📫 You can reach me by using my email address: ashrafgardizy@gmail.com

 <!---